 Individual Consultations: Cadets and Faculty can also meet individually with a librarian.

 Find out what materials are currently on reserve.
 Search by course number (ex.
-HI 108) or instructor's name.
+HI 108), instructor's name, or title.

-All library materials are marker with a use category:
+All library materials are marked with a use category:

 All instructor-owned material must remain in Course Reserves.

 Cadets may use a photocopier near the Course Reserves to make copies of materials.